ViliusDevX/PYTHON_LEARNING_FILES/README.md

 I began this journey on April 12th, 2023, with the goal of building a strong foundation in Python programming.

-The content here includes exercises, small projects, and notes I used while practicing until approximately December 19th, 2024.
+The content here includes exercises, small projects, and notes I used while practicing until December 19th, 2024.

 This work reflects my progress, experiments, and understanding of core Python concepts, and serves both as a personal archive and a resource for others who may be on a similar learning path.